Dionisiy/CA/jquery-effects.md

 Another possible effect is `'bounce'`.
 We give this as an input to `.effect()` just like `'explode'`, but we add an extra input to tell it how many times to bounce.
 This code will make our target`'div'` bounce twice in 200 milliseconds:

 ```
 $('div').effect('bounce', {times:2}, 200);
 ```

+###

+### **Special Effects**

+The `.effect()` effect has all kinds of magical goodness in it, but it's not the most amazing thing jQuery UI can do.
+The library has a number of built-in effects that can make your website look sleek and professional with surprisingly little code.